This article will take you 6 minutes to read. Feel free to leave your questions in the comment section, we will answer you ASAP!

 So, what would a proper woman fitness model workout like Rachel Mclish’s one look like?

 Rachel Mclish would train day one, day two, day three and a rest day before restarting this cycle.
+This meant there was never a specific day linked to specific training, but it would depend on which day of the 4-day cycle she was on.

 Getting closer to Rachel Mclish physical shape